-Class of fixed assetEstimated useful lifeOffice furniture and fittings5 yearsComputer equipment4 yearsPlant and equipment5 years
+Class of Fixed AssetEstimated useful lifePlant and equipment5 yearsComputer equipment4 yearsOffice furniture and fittings & other5 years

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at each balance sheet date.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.